Rdelux/Udacity-Project-Submission/Term-2_Projects/Project_5_MPC/Readme.md

 ![alt text][image3]
 ![alt text][image4]

-These error will be used to define the cost function for optimization and they are implemented in line 134 - 135 of main.cpp
+These error will be used to define the cost function for optimization and they are implemented in line 150 - 151 of MPC.cpp

 Once the model is defined, the next step is fit a polynormial to define the desire path and preprocess the variables for the MPC algorithm.